 Take this ARFID quiz to find out.

-ARFID treatment for teens
+What does ARFID treatment for teens look like?

-The most important step toward starting treatment for a teen with ARFID is having an accurate diagnosis -- and there is not a “one size fits all” treatment approach.
+The most important step toward starting treatment for a teen with ARFID is having an accurate diagnosis and comprehensive assessment.
+There is no “one size fits all” treatment approach.
+Dr. Bermudez offers his recommendation on how to ensure an accurate diagnosis,

 “You want to be an informed consumer and ensure the diagnosis is verified by clinicians with experience, usually multidisciplinary.